kokspflanze/PServerCMS/docs/README.md

     - 2 rankings
     - history of last fights in character-details-page
 - CustomRanking, you can add own rankings, just add the definition in the config
+- Custom-Widgets with custom MSSQL-queries for last-globals or special rankings and more
 - Switch between rankings based on navigation and one ranking page.

 ### Game-Specials